 Will digital technology be the game changer for the construction industry?

-There are calls for improvements in all areas of the industry from better procurement processes through to improving productivity, skills training and construction safety.
+Now at the start of 2019 there are calls for improvements in all areas of the industry from better procurement processes through to improving productivity, skills training and construction safety.
 The question is; will digital technology be the golden goose the industry needs to solve its problems?
 And can it be leveraged as a tool to make construction more efficient and effective?

 Getting ahead or being left behind?